onehilltech/ember-cli-dfinity/README.md

 ------------------------------------------------------------------------------

 Actors are the primary artifacts (or components) exposed by a canister running on the Internet Computer.
-The actor has an interface, which represent the publicly accessible methods of the canister.
+The actor has an interface, which represents the publicly accessible methods of the canister.
 When developing your own DApp, you will have a candid interface for the actor like the following: